Mail-List.com Insights

 Key Takeaways:

 • Private messages are private.
-It’s unlikely anyone will know of another’s private message issue unless the messaged sees fit to report an abuse.
+It’s unlikely anyone will know of another’s issue with a private message unless the recipient reports the abuse.
+Encourage your members to report inappropriate messages.

-• As a community leader you can restrict some of the potential for abuse by turning off private messaging, or at least making it a privilege for senior members.
+• As a community leader, you can restrict some potential for abuse by turning off private messaging.
+(But that defeats the purpose of an email discussion group!)

-• One way to assess where problems could lie is to track high volume senders and recipients.
+• One way to assess where problems start?
+Track high-volume senders and recipients.

 Collections